nemo794/nisarqa/README.md

 nisarqa dumpconfig gcov
 ```

-- NOTE: `dumpconfig` has only been implemented for RSLC at this time.
+- NOTE: `dumpconfig` has only been implemented for RSLC and GSLC at this time.

 ## Expected Outputs